Nihav-Jain/EyeXforUE4/README.md

 7. To import the plugin into your own game project:
    - Create a new directory in your Unreal project directory called "Plugins".
-   - Copy the contents of the Plugins directory in this repo into that directory.
+   - Copy the contents of the Plugins directory in this repository into that directory.
    - Start the editor and open the plugin viewer (can be found in the Windows->Plugins menu).